LeonAndrade/LeonAndrade.github.io/README.md

 <br/><br/>
 Now we know that our dataset has **8 columns** and around **1 million rows**.<br/>
-But that information alone is not enough since it doesn't tell us **_what_** is the data about.
+But that information alone is not enough since it doesn't tell us **_what_** is this data about.<br/>

-So let's see what else we can find about this dataset.
+So let's see what else we can find about this dataset!
 <br/><br/>

 ##### What attributes we have and which data types they hold?